Wintertime Pet Hazards

 While our pets are wearing their self-made fur coats to keep warm, this protection is not perfect.
 Extreme weather events can trigger hypothermia, especially in short coated or hairless breeds or when a pet’s coat gets wet.
 In particular, your pets nose, toes, and ears are more susceptible to hypothermia.
 In addition, the extremely young or older pet will be more at risk from the cold.
 Try to limit outside time for your pet on extremely cold days, and be sure to dry off your pet thoroughly after coming back inside.

 De-icers used to prevent sidewalks from freezing present another hazard to your pets.
 Ingesting salts can be toxic and cause electrolyte imbalances.
 In addition, prolonged contact may damage your pet’s paws.
 Always remember to use pet-friendly salts and wipe your pet’s paws thoroughly after coming back inside.
 In addition, ice can cause cuts, scrapes, and abrasions on your pet’s paws.
-Make sure to walk your pet in areas away from ice, and avoid areas where your pet may break through ice they are walking on top of.
+Make sure to walk your pet in areas away from ice, and avoid areas where your pet may break through the ice they are walking on top of.

 Antifreeze is an extremely serious and dangerous toxin to pets.
 Antifreeze tastes sweet so pets are naturally attracted to it.
 However, it causes acute kidney damage and can easily be fatal if ingested.
 Even small amounts of ingestion can have catastrophic consequences.
 Always make sure to store antifreeze safely and away from your pets at all times.
 If you are concerned your pet was exposed please call World of Animals or your veterinarian right away.